stratosphereips/NetSecGame/README.md

 The NetSecGame (Network Security Game) is a framework of reinceforcement learning environment and agents to train and evalate network security attacks and defenses.
 It builds a simulated local network using the [CYST](https://pypi.org/project/cyst/) network simulator, adds many conditions on the environment and can train reinforcement learning (RL) algorithms on how to better attack and defend the network.

-## How does it work
-You run an agent python file, which:
-- defines the attacker's goal, position of attacker and presence of defender.
-- initializes the game env
-    - the env loads the network configuration from configuration files.
-- receives an observation and reward from the envirionment
-- decides which action to do based on its logic
-- trains and evaluates every some episodes
-- tests at the end for some episodes
-- saves the policy to disk
-- creates a log file
-- creates tensorboard files

 ## Install and Dependencies
 To run this code you need an environment and access to cyst code.
 However, the venv needs to be created for your own user